-The Great Depression and the Crisis of Philanthropy
+The Great Depression and the Challenge to Elite Philanthropy

 The end of the 1920s brought a stock market crash followed by a wholesale collapse of the free enterprise system.
-Hoover's faith in capitalism and the associative state remained unchallenged.
-Accordingly he kept the existing economic and policy-making system already in place.
+Hoover's faith in capitalism and the associative state remained unchallenged insofar as he continued to maintain the economic and policymaking system already in place.
 Hoover, like so many others, saw associationalism and private experts as the keys to sustaining American democracy and prosperity.

-Hoover's model of voluntarism ultimately failed: private experts were unable to remedy the economic downturn.
-Hoover, nonetheless, sought to stay within the limits of voluntarism, by relying primarily on consensus building.
+Hoover's model of volunteerism ultimately failed: private experts were unable to remedy the economic downturn; Hoover sought to stay within the limits of volunteerism by relying primarily upon a policy of jawboning.
 Despite some initial cooperation from business, Hoover's request that corporations keep workers on the job was ignored.
 Hundreds of thousands of American workers ultimately lost their jobs.
-The private philanthropic world continued to study and analyze expert medical, scientific, and social science knowledge, but made no attempt to dissect the problem of the Depression.
-Voluntarism and philanthropy proved incapable of addressing a problem that would soon engulf all of the resources of government.
+The private philanthropic world continued to study and analyze expert medical, scientific, and social science knowledge, but made no stab at the 10,000-pound-gorilla problem of the Depression.
+Volunteerism-cum-philanthropy proved incapable of addressing a problem that soon engaged all of the resources of government and then stretched them much further.

-Franklin D Roosevelt became president by promising to provide broad and decisive leadership.
+Franklin D. Roosevelt became President by promising to provide broad and decisive leadership.
 Roosevelt offered a more flexible approach, one that at least hinted at expansion of government responsibility.
-Drawing on the example of the expansion of state power during WWI he promised to launch a complex of programs to fight the Depression with the authority and power granted Wilson to fight World War I.
+Drawing on the example of the wartime expansion of state power, he promised to launch a complex of programs to fight the Depression with the authority and power granted Wilson to fight World War I.

 This week has two foci.
-The first is on Hoover's presidency, particularly his failed attempts to rectify the economic crisis, and his ultimate loss to Roosevelt.
+One is on Hoover's presidency, particularly his failed attempts to rectify the economic crisis, and his ultimate loss to Roosevelt.
 The second is on the New Deal, which marks the establishment of the modern American welfare state.
-This week provides a broad overview of New Deal programs, and charts the eclipse of elite private institutions as players in New Deal planning.
+This week provides a broad overview of New Deal programs, charting the eclipse of elite private institutions as players in New Deal planning.